top of page

 Swedish massage can get a bad wrap, yet it is a massively diverse application of massage therapy, and I love it!

 The practice of Swedish massage is the most commonly taught and used in the UK.
 Its the kind that is most used in spars as well as private practice in general.
-I have had clients say they dont like it because they had one at a spa that left them cold - but I know that is more likely due to the therapist than then therapy.
+I have had clients say they don't like it because they had one at a spa that left them cold - but I know that is more likely due to the therapist, than the therapy.

-Swedish massage uses a mixture of different techniques that can relax, energise, invigorate, support detox, improve healing, ease tension and create connection.
+Swedish massage uses a mixture of different techniques that can relax, energize, invigorate, support detox, improve healing, ease tension and create connection.